ALYSHA

 • ENGAGE

-My therapeutic style is an engaging, solution-focused approach that involves in-session activities as well as homework exercises aimed to support your ability to apply clinical interventions to your mental health symptoms.
+We like to apply an engaging, solution-focused approach that involves in-session activities as well as homework exercises aimed to support your ability to apply new skills.

 • ASSESS

-It’s important to assess if the interventions are having a significant impact on treatment goals.
-This is where you are able to tap into your agency as a client to evaluate whether continuing care makes sense, we should diversify interventions, or if you’re ready to graduate from therapy.
+It’s important to assess if the interventions are having a significant impact on the goals we established.
+We’ll check in periodically to evaluate whether continuing care makes sense, we should diversify interventions, or if you’ve accomplished your goals.